willhaben/willhaben-debezium-sandbox/README.md

 docker-compose up
 ```

+On the database execute the _databasefiles/sonic_chars_schema.sql_ to create the schema in the database.
+All other sql-files are then for testing purpose.
+You can also execute them to see Debezium's snapshot behaviour when you upload the connector, or you can execute them later to see the change capturing in the kafka broker.

+Also, feel free to add additional datarecords and play around with updates, deletions, inserts to get a full
+experience on how those transactions are captured.

 ## Interact with Kafka Connect instance with the helperfiles

 In the connect-helper folder you can find some useful shells to quickly interact with the kafka-connect instance.